Marion Metal Products

 Power to operate the rotating screws came by way of a clutch and reversible gearbox between the cab and body, tapped directly from the vehicle drivetrain.
 Connecting between the final drive and screws was a series of chains and sprockets.
 Thus, the Marion Refuse Compressor may be categorized as a mechanical packer, and had no hydraulic system.

-Cross-section of the Marion Refuse Compressor: (A) compressor plate, (B) roller wheels, (C) rotating screw, (D) fixed nut, (E) front and rear screw support bearings, (F) drive sprockets, (G) liquid collection sump
+Cut-away and cross-section of the Marion Refuse Compressor: (A) compressor plate, (B) roller wheels, (C) rotating screw, (D) fixed nut, (E) front and rear screw support bearings, (F) drive sprockets, (G) liquid collection sump

 The Refuse Compressor was a landmark design in mechanized collection equipment, and established Marion as an early leader in the industry.
 However, the design may have been too advanced for its time.
 Undoubtedly, many cash-strapped cities could not justify the expense of these new-style packers during the Depression years.
 Their old open-type dump trucks were a far cheaper alternative, despite the obvious sanitary deficiencies.
 Additionally, pure garbage loads are inherently dense, and thus less effected by compression.
 Marion's product was better suited to collection of combustible rubbish or a mixed stream, but it lacked a suitable body capacity for that duty.
 Furthermore, demand for rubbish collection would not peak until after the Second World War.
-Nevertheless, Marion would be ready with an improved model, once again ahead of the rest of the fledgling refuse body industry.
+Marion would be ready with an improved model, once again ahead of the rest of the fledgling refuse body industry.

 1936 Marion Refuse Compressor serving Tucson, Arizona